- Team Picture

-Rick Reynolds is entering his sixth season with Western Wyoming Community College.
-In his five years with the Mustangs, he has led the team to a 142-70 record, 54-14 record in Region IX North play, two Region IX North Championships, and 2nd and 3rd place finishes at the National Junior College Athletic NJCAA National Championships.
+Rick Reynolds is entering his seventh season with Western Wyoming Community College.
+In his six years with the Mustangs, he has led the team to a 172-76 record, 66-14 record in Region IX North play, two Region IX North Championships, and 2nd and 3rd place finishes at the National Junior College Athletic Association (NJCAA) National Championships.

 In 2012, Western Wyoming finished with a 23-14 overall record and 9-3 Region record.
 The Mustangs made it to the Region IX North Tournament Championship game where they came up short in their pursuit for a 3rd straight NJCAA National Championship appearance.
 Highlights of the season include knocking off #1 Iowa Western Community College in Rushmore Gymnasium, being ranked in the NJCAA Top 20 poll all season, and having five players make the All-Region Team.

 The 2011 season saw Western Wyoming win Region IX North for the second straight year with an overall record of 39-3 and 14-0 in the Region.
 At the NJCAA National Championship, the #3 seeded Mustangs finished as the National Runner-up after losing a tough four-set battle with Blinn College in the Championship Game.
 The .928 winning percentage for the season is the highest in school history.

 The Mustangs won Region IX North for the first time since 2006 with a 40-6 overall record and a 14-0 record in Region play in 2010.
 As the #2 seed at the NJCAA National Championship, the Red and Black made it to the National semi-finals before finishing in 3rd place with a victory over Salt Lake Community College.
 The 40 wins are the most in program history.